cheery/lpirk/README.md

 The input clause to produce the following output would be:

-    gcd(a, b; ret) <- b != 0, gcd(b, a % b, ret).
+    gcd(a, b; ret) <- b != 0, gcd(b, a % b; ret).
     gcd(a, b; ret) <- b == 0, ret = a.

-The IR parser is not ready, so the structures are built in Python code.
+The IR parser is finished but not configured, so the structures are built in Python code.

 `python jsb.py` produces the following output: